How to safely store your Gold, Silver and Coloured Diamonds

 It’s advantages are the level of security offered and that you do not have to declare the value or contents of your box.
 As well, there is a certain level of anonymity available to you as a private customer.

 Once again the disadvantages are that you are restricted by opening hours and booking arrangements from collecting or moving your valuables.
 Also that in the recent past the government has raided these facilities and then required the owners to prove ownership before returning the goods.
-This was done under the pretense of terrorism.
+This was done under the pretence of terrorism.

 Our next option is the use of a home safe, which can be wall or floor mounted.
 There are a plethora of safes available on the market ranging from your small wall mounted key safes to your cupboard size fire proof, bomb proof behemoths.